 As of the time of writing in 2021, your scholarship stipend only applies after you arrive in Japan.
 Due to the COVID-19 pandemic, borders in Japan have been closed to new foreign national arrivals in general since spring 2020 and remain closed as of April 2021.
 Since MEXT scholars have not been able to come to Japan during that time, MEXT has not been paying their scholarship stipends.
 (Students have still been able to start their studies online and have been able to receive the tuition exemption during that time).
 If you cannot travel to Japan for the start of your degree due to COVID-19 and border closures, then your stipend would be paid from your date of arrival in Japan through the end of your degree, only.

 In that case, please look for separate instructions from MEXT when it becomes possible to travel to Japan again.

 It is possible to apply to extend the scholarship if you advance to the next level degree (from Non-Degree Student to Master’s or Doctoral Degree or from Master’s to Doctoral Degree).
 However, you cannot extend your time as a Non-Degree (Reseach) student and you cannot extend the scholarship period if you fail to complete the degree within the time limit above.

 Who is Eligible?

-I have written a separate article that covers the Embassy Recommendation MEXT Scholarship eligibility requirements in complete detail.
+I have published a separate article that covers the Embassy-Recommended MEXT Scholarship eligibility requirements for 2021/2022.

 Where and When do you Apply?